open-telemetry/opentelemetry-go-instrumentation/README.md

        runAsUser: 0
        privileged: true
    ```
+2. Check if the configuration [shareProcessNamespace](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/) is present in the pod spec, if not, please add it.

-2. Deploy the application and the instrumentation using the manifest.
+3. Deploy the application and the instrumentation using the manifest.

 ## Contributing